aleventhal/treegrid-example/README.md

 * aria-owns: not currently used, awaiting discussion.
 Could be used for parents to identify their children, but it doesn't look like any screen readers actually use this so it seems to be a wasteful recommendation.
 * aria-labelledby or aria-describedby for headers?
 Not currently used, awaiting discussion
 * aria-activedescendant -- this example does not use, because it is not exposed to ATs in IE, and thus uses tabindex instead
+* aria-readonly: be default, a gridcell is editable, but these tend not to be.
+This idea originated for grids, which are like spreadsheets, where most cells are probably editable.
+It may not make sense for a treegrid, but this is the legacy.
+Bottom line: if you don't want "editable" read for every cell in some browser-screen reader combinations, put aria-readonly="true" on the appropriate role="gridcell" elements.
 * tabindex is set in the JS, as per the usual roving tabindex methodology.
 Specifically, we use tabindex="0" for the current item so that it is the subitem that gets focused if user tabs out and back in, and tabindex="-1" for all items where we want click-to-focus behavior enabled.

 # Questions